Image 1 of 1

 This FORUM will address this landscape’s state of REALITY in this era of climate shifting.
 The awareness we endeavor to share aims to recognize how little we know about the situation and to discuss what we can do about it – thinking through ARBOREAL(ity) as transhistorical walks, talks, and awakenings.

-Join us for wilding walks and talks with naturalist author Laura Silverman of the Outside Institute, talking rhizomes of trees and recognizing the invasive species that threaten them; including artists David Brooks and Mark Dion, talking about Arboreal projects; be with the stream as Peter Warny, Naturalist at Large, seeks life in the shaded waters of the forest; look through the lens of landscape architect, Mark Thomann of Wilding X Why, who has worked in this landscape on multiple projects.
-View the photographic studies by artist, Jeffrey Jenkins in the Department of Inter-stitch-iaries/Quonset Building; and end the day discoursing around supper with guest chef Monique, Milleson of Ant Hill Farm Agroforestry.
+Join us for wilding walks and talks with naturalist author Laura Silverman of the Outside Institute, talking rhizomes, trees, and recognizing the invasive species that threaten them; including artists David Brooks and Mark Dion, talking about Arboreal projects; be with the stream as Peter Warny, Naturalist at Large, seeks life in the shaded waters of the forest; look through the lens of landscape architect, Mark Thomann of Wilding X Why, who has worked in this landscape on multiple projects.
+View the photographic studies by artist, Jeffrey Jenkins in the Department of Inter-stitch-iaries/Quonset Building; and end the day discoursing around supper with Guest Chef, Monique, Milleson of Ant Hill Farm Agroforestry.

 BOOK YOUR TICKET FOR THE FORUM